doomlab/LAB2/README.md

 ## The `Classification` folder

 In this folder, you can view the types of classification that we examined for this project.
+Each author tested their own model.
+The original plan was to examine the LAB data as a training dataset with testing on the new LRE data and the new 2019 data.
+However, it was clear from initial testing that the LRE data needed to be part of training to capture the different style of abstracts and stylistics to accurately predict new data.
+Therefore, training occurred with the LAB data + LRE data, dev-testing with a small subset of that data, and extension testing to the new 2019 data.

-- `spacy_classification.Rmd` includes a spacy pipeline for classifying our documents, and the resulting probabilities and prediction values for the testing datasets.
+- `spacy_classification.Rmd` includes a spacy pipeline for classifying our documents, and the resulting probabilities and prediction values for the testing datasets using logistic regression.
--
+- `spacy_svc_classification.Rmd` is a similar approach using linear SVC with simple text tokenization.

 ## Shiny App Folder